rstacruz/mocha-eventually/README.md

 If it doesn't work within `timeout` milliseconds, it's considered a failure.

-If a test fails and `timeout` has not ellapsed yet, it will wait `interval` milliseconds and try again.
+If a test fails and `timeout` has not elapsed yet, it will wait `interval` milliseconds and try again.

 Returns a promise, which Mocha will happily consume.